 The Earnest Psychologist, who was not, by the way, one who ever spoke to the boys, invoked many possible causes: disillusionment, suppressed sexuality, self-loathing, confusion, disorientation, parental neglect, parental overbearing, nondescript feelings of persecution, projection, detachment, disenfrachisement, loneliness, boredom, ennui.

-For their first court appearance, the boys were driven in two separate vans—why the two separate vans? some people demanded to know—the short distance from their police cells to the court building, and angry, hateful crowds gathered and shouted vile words and curses at them and called for their heads, banging on speeding police vans, endangering their own lives, rather than keeping the peace.
+For their first court appearance, the boys were driven in two separate vans—why the two separate vans? some people demanded to know—the short distance from their cells to the court building, and angry, hateful crowds gathered and shouted vile words and curses at them and called for their heads, banging on speeding police vehicles, endangering their own lives, rather than keeping the peace.

 The ugliness was pervasive: faces distorted in pain and wrath and dismay.
 Loud voices, high pitched declamations, over and over again: ‘They’ve ruined our lives!’
 ‘They should be shot!’
 ‘These two, they belong locked up and the keys thrown away…’